 Medicinal Plants

 The Annapurna region boasts several medicinal plants, aside from the aforementioned flowers.
-One such plant is the Himalayan nettle which is utilized to produce tea and is known for its therapeutic properties.
-Another plant, the Himalayan rhubarb is renowned for its sour taste and is used in traditional medicine to relieve digestive disorders.
+The Himalayan nettle is one such plant that people use to produce tea and is known for its therapeutic properties.
+Another plant, the Himalayan rhubarb, has a renowned sour taste and people use it in traditional medicine to relieve digestive disorders.

 Apart from their aesthetic appeal, the flora in the Annapurna region holds significant ecological value.
 Alpine flowers not only provide food and shelter for the local species but also contribute to preserving the area’s fragile environment.
 Remembering that these plants are delicate, and we must protect their ecosystem and avoid disturbing them while hiking is crucial.